Your embroidery journey begins here

 Embroidery design areas

-It’s important to consider the size and placement of your artwork.
-Different products have specific embroidery areas, and simple, bold designs tend to work best.
+It’s important to consider the size and placement of your artwork, as different products have specific embroidery areas.

 Apparel (standard chest placements)